 What is more, elephant garlic is also a great wildlife-friendly plant.
 It is a great addition to a perennial polyculture, where it can be of benefit in attracting certain beneficial wildlife, and repelling or distracting a range of pests.

 When To Plant Elephant Garlic

 In exactly the same way as regular garlic, elephant garlic is planted either in the spring, or in the fall for overwintering.
 If you enjoy a relatively temperate or mild winter when you live, or you can provide some form of winter cover, it is generally best to plant your elephant garlic in the fall.
-This will mean that when you plant cloves, these will have longer to mature.
-There is a better chance that the bulbs will divide into cloves rather than producing a single mono-bulb in the first year.
+This will mean that when you plant them, these will have longer to mature.
+There is a better chance that the bulbs will divide rather than producing a single mono-bulb in the first year.